Dear Tom and Ray:

 Should I repair, or find another beater?
 Meanwhile, I wrapped the boot with plastic bags from the grocery store and wrapped duct tape around the bags and then used wire to hold it in place.
 I did squirt some grease into the boot before I did this.
 Can I get along with this for a while?
 Is this safe?
 I'm afraid to go too far from home.

 TOM: Fears often are irrational and misplaced, Bo.
 Not yours -- your fear of not straying too far from home in this heap is entirely justified.
-And we'd encourage you to abide by
+And we'd encourage you to abide by it.

 RAY: I'm actually less worried about the CV boot than I am about the tie rod.
 Long before the CV joint fails, the car will make a terrible clacking noise and eventually stop moving.
 But that's it.